adabadadudu/rock-scissors-paper-sang-kaqaz-qeychi/README.md

 # Multi language rock/scissors/paper game!
 Our motto is play rock/scissors/paper in your native language!
-(Provided that your language supported by terminal unlike Persian 😑)
+(Provided that your language is supported by terminal unlike Persian 😑)

 # Run game
-NOTE: Terminal used to refer to CMD or Console or command prompt
+NOTE: Terminal may refer to CMD or Console or command prompt

 To run the game first install Python programming language.

-Python is installed on Ubuntu by my experience (When you can't speak English as well I promise you nobody wants bother you) but if python don't installed in you system visit <https://python.org> and acquire python last version.
+Python is installed on Ubuntu (or  at least, it's what I saw) but if python isn't installed in you system visit <https://python.org> and install python latest version.

 Then open terminal and go to where you cloned this repository.